ZhizhkunAV/rest_api/README.md

 <a id="checking"></a>
 ## :male_detective:: Implemented checks

-- ✓ The Get method is the presence of an email and the success of receiving the correct response code (code 200).
+- ✓ Get method - user's e-mail presence.
-- ✓ The Put - update method of an existing entity (name,job) and the success of obtaining the correct response code(code 200)
+- ✓ Put method - change user data
-- ✓ The Post method is the creation of a new user (name,job) and the success of receiving the correct response code (code 200)
+- ✓ Post method - successful creation of a new user
-- ✓ Delete method - deleting the user and the success of getting the correct response code (code 204)
+- ✓ Delete method - successful deletion of a user
-- ✓ The Post method is not valid user authorization and the success of receiving the correct response code (code 400)
+- ✓ Method Post - Check for unsuccessful user registration

 <a id="console"></a>